balazshevesi/balazshevesi/README.md

 ### Tools
 [![Databases](https://skillicons.dev/icons?i=vscode,git,github)](https://skillicons.dev)

-## Recent Projects

-- **react-ripples-continued** *The material design ripple effect for react ⚛️ made simple yet customisable*

-  I built this because I couldn't find a good and lightweight ripple effect library for react, so i though that i'd make my own
-- **nar-slutar-lektionen** *A simple webapp for checking when the lesson ends ⏰*

-  Built ontop of skola24s strange and undocumented API
-- **poor-mans-react-js** *A simple recreation of React ⚛️*

-  I built this to gain a deeper understanding of reacts inner workings
-- **webshop** *A fully complete webshop 🛍️, also my gymnasiearbete (currently WIP)*

-  My gymnasiearbete. (it's not finished yet)

 ## What's Next?
 I'm on the lookout for something cool.
 If you're working on a project that could use my skills, feel free to reach out!